buesche87/nanohome/Readme.md

 # Features

 ## Customizable touch dashboard
-- Provides a customizable grafana dashboard designed for touch displays
+- Provides a customizable dashboard designed for touch displays
 - Control your shellies by touch or swipe
-- Add your own visualizations to the dashboard
+- Add a control panel from the devicemanager or your own visualizations

 ![screenshot_home](https://github.com/user-attachments/assets/d9677096-298b-4b6f-997f-f8830d34a192)

 ## Device management
 - Automatically detect Shelly devices on your mqtt broker
-- Connect their components to nanohome and give them a name
+- Connect their output(s) to nanohome, give them a name and an icon
-- Create a dashboard panel in one touch (button or slider)
+- Create a dashboard panel by touching the example panel (button or slider)

 ![screenshot_devicemanager](https://github.com/user-attachments/assets/6f68a453-f050-44b3-b7b6-2e5189bea46a)

 ## Measurements
-- Monitor your shellies (power, voltage, temperatures and more)
+- Monitor your shellies (power, current, temperatures and more)
-- Archive measurements from connected components in influxdb
-- Visualize those measurements on a simple dashboard
+- Archive these measurements in influxdb and visualize them on this simple dashboard
 - Or create a new dashboard to your liking

 ![screenshot_measurements](https://github.com/user-attachments/assets/7d1185df-571b-4bba-9692-0e1e797b6d54)

 ## Timer / Scheduler
-- Create multiple timer for each connected component
+- Create multiple timer for each connected output
-- Schedule on or off states
-- Open or close covers at a specific time
+- Schedule on or off states or open/close covers at a specific time

 ![screenshot_timer](https://github.com/user-attachments/assets/3f9ecb12-52f9-4b18-95dd-7cdd90b84d0b)

 ## Standby Manager
-- Turn off output if the plugged in device draws less power than defined
+- Turn off an output if the plugged in device draws less power than defined
 - Use a delay to prevent power off during device startup

 ![screenshot_standby](https://github.com/user-attachments/assets/be150755-f227-4a9d-9cdd-87e704d17c25)